Why Won’t My Dog Come when I Call

 Across the park before play.
 If your dog this, congratulations!
 You have a dog that will come to you under most distractions!

 Now that your dog comes when called, you might think you can go back to a pat on the head and telling him, “good boy!”

 But you’re draining that bank account again.
 It might work for awhile until he realizes that coming when called is no fun.
 In fact, the fun ends when they show up.

 Don’t call your dog unless you can pay handsomely!

 I teach my dogs to come when called in two ways.
 One is the high reward way above.
 The other is a different word with less reinforcement history because I don’t always have amazing food on me.
 But when they hear the word with all of that rich reinforcement history, we have a contract.
 They come and they will be amazed at the delightful things they get from me.

 If you must get your dog to come to you RIGHT NOW and you don’t have food on you, but you can get to high value treats, use your happy talk to bridge the gap.
 “What a good boy!!! what a good boy!! oh my goodness, let’s walk to the kitchen and get you some of that good boy chicken!!!”

 If you can’t get to food at all because you’re not home, just remember to make some extra deposits into the bank account!

+If your dog won’t come when you call, let’s talk!
 I love putting a great recall on a dog.
 It’s so much fun to train.
 If you need help getting your dog to come when called and you live in the greater Sacramento area, contact me.
 Let’s do this thing!